joshuagryphon/plastid/docs/source/quickstart.rst

         alignment of short reads identifies the genomic coordinates from which each read presumably derived.

-        :term:`Read alignments <read alignments>` are produced by running sequencing data through alignment programs,
+        :term:`Read alignments <read alignments>` can be produced by running sequencing data through alignment programs,
         such as `Bowtie`_, `Tophat`_, or `BWA`_.

         Finally, :term:`Read alignments <read alignments>`
         can be converted to quantitative data by applying a :term:`mapping rule`, to convert the read to a count.
 For example, one could count the number of 5' ends of reads that align to each position in a genome.
+For an in-depth discussion of this, see :doc:`concepts/mapping_rules`.

 Formats of data